AkioUnity/wp-lomago/wp-content/plugins/similling-forms/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Image Hover Effects is an amazing plugin that will allow user to add 40+ hover effects to images with captions.
+Smiling Form Effects is an amazing plugin that will allow user to add 40+ hover effects to images with captions.
 == Description ==

 <blockquote>